 - The RACGP will take reasonable steps to verify the information provided; additional information or documentation may be requested to substantiate the assessment.

-- Submission of plagiarised, false or misleading information will be handled as per the Educational Misconduct Policy.
+- Submission of plagiarised, false or misleading information will be handled as per the Academic Misconduct Policy.

-- If the applicant believes the assessment was made incorrectly, they may apply for reconsideration of their assessment outcome in line with the Fellowship Pathways Appeals Policy.
+- If the applicant believes the assessment was made incorrectly, they may apply for reconsideration of their assessment outcome in line with the RACGP Reconsiderations and Appeals Policy.
 An application for reconsideration must be submitted to the RACGP within ten national office business days of the applicant being notified of the decision.

 - The applicant may choose to repeat the Comparability Assessment, and may take the opportunity to complete further CPD or additional education, improve their recency of practice, or gain additional experience in general practice before submitting a new assessment.